Kristina01111000/Drws_site/README.md

 He got the final proof of his book to a printer!
 Look into how to sell the file of his ebook + format the illustrations

-- make quiz for lesson 3 -> make sure to be careful with this one ;(
-	- try for 8 questions each

 scorecard link:
 https://docs.google.com/spreadsheets/d/1boqAM_8NBEV09Uq_KDDhTZ4vUAS0WwAquNfRpROXE64/edit#gid=1517792507
 He is making more changes to the scorecard